 Tomorrow (Saturday 6/9) F3 Gastonia launches its Whetstone program.
 F3 Whetstone gives HIMs a chance to learn from each other beyond the beatdown, fellowship and faith events.
-It’s essentially a mentorship, giving a younger guy (a Blade) has the opportunity to learn from an older and (somewhat 😉 wiser guy (a Stone).
+It’s essentially a mentorship, giving one guy (a Blade) has the opportunity to learn from a (somewhat 😉 wiser guy (a Stone).

 I can think of times when a good mentor would have saved me a lot of grief, and good times that would have been even better with a bit of added wisdom.
 I’m sure other guys (especially those who hear “respect” now on a regular basis) can do the same.
 As Dredd points out in the Q Source, older guys have a desire to pass on what they know.
 Younger guys have the need and desire to know.
 F3 creates the kind of relationships where that can happen.
 Let’s tap into that in Gastonia!